sensorberg-dev/ios-sdk/README.md

 To use this version you will need to include the **Sensorberg SDK** in your `Podfile` by specifying a git repo and a branch:
 `pod 'SensorbergSDK', :git => 'git@github.com:sensorberg-dev/ios-sdk.git', :branch => 'geofences'`

-Because geofences are only available on the new [Sensorberg Portal](https://portal.sensorberg.com) you will also need to update the `SBResolver` by firing a `SBEventUpdateResolver` event after setting up the API key:
+Because geofences are only available on the new [Sensorberg Portal](https://portal.sensorberg.com) you will also need to update the `SBResolver` by firing a `SBEventUpdateResolver` event after setting up the API key.
+Copy-paste the code bellow exactly as it is in your app.
+**Objective-C**
 ```
 PUBLISH(({
         SBEventUpdateResolver *updateEvent = [SBEventUpdateResolver new];